iArcanic/iss-cw/docs/report/iss-report.md

 record = list(filter(lambda x: x["record_id"] == record_id, records_data["records"]))[0]
 ```

 The `if` statement here checks to see whether the ID of the user is in the `"individual_access"` collection of the matching record JSON object, i.e. if the user calling this function has been given access for that record.
-If not, then a `PermissionError` like in the `role_check_decorator` (see [2.3.3](#233-role-based-access-control-rbac)) wrapper function is thrown.
+If not, then a `PermissionError` is raised.

 ```python
 if user_id in record["individual_access"]: